colomafarre/colomafarre.github.io/_posts/2017-03-27-dollies-without-borders.md

 <a href="/img/dollies/0000_IMG_7542.JPG"> <img border="0" src= "/img/dollies/0000_IMG_7542.JPG" width="200"></a>

 It was a wonderful trip to a beautiful country.
 In some ways it was hard to believe I was half way around the world from my home.
 In other ways, I felt amazed that life can be lived so differently in the same century on the same planet.
-One evening, standing with my feet in the Indian Ocean, I realized for a moment exactly where I was, on the edge of Africa, some place I never expected to be – with the people I love.
+One evening, standing with my feet in the Indian Ocean, I realized for a moment exactly where I was, on the edge of Africa, **some place I never expected to be** – with the people I love.
 I am one lucky Mimi.

 And here is a video of the school experience too:
+<iframe width="100%" height="480" src="https://www.youtube.com/embed/phDSgIdRrKA" frameborder="0" allowfullscreen></iframe>